 This course will provide the professional counselor with a comprehensive understanding of contemporary theories and models of counseling and therapy.
 The course includes historical antecedents and foundations for the models and theories, but emphasizes postmodern, systemic, and multicultural approaches.
 Selected techniques from each theory or model will be applied in clinical practice.

-COU 8504 - Advanced Clinical Assessment, Diagnosis, and Treatment Planning and evaluation.
-Students will also learn professional and ethical practices needed to maintain confidentiality and produce timely and accurate documentation.
+COU 8504 - Advanced Clinical Assessment, Diagnosis, and Treatment Planning

 Credits, 3 sem. hrs.
 Prerequisite(s): Admission to the Doctor of Professional Counseling Degree Program; completion of 24 semester hours of doctoral studies or consent of the faculty member